Continuing my tradition of writing a rambling web page about ProgDay,

 As the set progressed (no pun intended), it got a little less crowd pleasing and more avant garde, but overall it was a fantastic show.
 I've already had a couple people tell me they want a copy of my audience recording if it comes out OK.

-Here's Doctor Nerve's set list: Splinter, If You Were Me Right Now I'd Be Dead, (?), Sister Cancer Brother Dollar, Nothing You Can Do Hurt Me, Beta 14 OK, Meta 01 (audience participation number), Meta 04, duet for guitar and piano, Trash, Uses Probe Form, I Am Not Dumb Now, Spy Boy, Painting With Bullets.
+Here's Doctor Nerve's set list: Splinter, If You Were Me Right Now I'd Be Dead, Armed Observation, Sister Cancer Brother Dollar, Nothing You Can Do Hurt Me, Beta 14 OK, Meta 01 (audience participation number), Meta 04, She Closes Her Sister with Heavy Bones -> guitar solo -> Swallow the Neck of the Guest who Hisses When You Pass, Trash, Uses Probe Form, I Am Not Dumb Now, Spy Boy, Painting With Bullets.

 |While Doctor Nerve played, the skies around Storybook Farm grew dark in all directions, and it looked like the possible thunderstorms that had been predicted for the afternoon and evening were going to strike.
 During the quiet parts of Nerve's set, thunder could be heard rumbling in the distance.
 In fact, one delicate guitar and piano duet turned into a trio that included the thunder.
 But while the storm constantly threatened for around half an hour, only a few drops of rain actually fell on ProgDay.|